mongodb/mongo-python-driver/doc/examples/high_availability.rst

   >>> MongoClient('mongodb://localhost:27017,localhost:27018/?replicaSet=foo')
   MongoClient(['localhost:27017', 'localhost:27018'])

-The nodes passed to :meth:`~pymongo.mongo_client.MongoClient` are called the *seeds*.
-As long as at least one of the seeds is online, MongoClient discovers all the members in the replica set, and determines which is the current primary and which are secondaries.
+The addresses passed to :meth:`~pymongo.mongo_client.MongoClient` are called the *seeds*.
+As long as at least one of the seeds is online, MongoClient discovers all the members in the replica set, and determines which is the current primary and which are secondaries or arbiters.

 The :class:`~pymongo.mongo_client.MongoClient` constructor is non-blocking: the constructor returns immediately while the client connects to the replica set using background threads.
 Note how, if you create a client and immediately print its string representation, the client only prints the single host it knows about.
-If you wait a moment, it to discovers the whole replica set:
+If you wait a moment, it discovers the whole replica set:

   >>> from time import sleep
   >>> c = MongoClient(replicaset='foo'); print c; sleep(0.1); print c